Yordan Alvarez Preview, Player Props: Astros vs. Padres

 Yordan Alvarez At The Plate

-- Alvarez has reached base via a hit in 68 games this year (of 93 played), and had multiple hits in 22 of those games.
+- Alvarez has picked up a hit in 73.4% of his 94 games this year, with more than one hit in 23.4% of them.

-- In 42 games this year (45.2%), Alvarez has picked up an RBI, and in 25 of those games (26.9%) he had more than one.
-He has also driven home three or more of his team's runs in nine contests.
+- Alvarez has driven in a run in 43 games this year (45.7%), including 25 games with more than one RBI (26.6%).
+He has also driven in three or more of his team's runs in nine contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.